pyeventsourcing/eventsourcing/docs/topics/user_guide/example_application.rst

 involved.

-Later examples in this guide make more use of library classes, which are only slightly more sophisticated than the code snippets included here.
+Later examples in this guide make more use of library classes, which are more developed than the code snippets included here.

 Domain